David0tt/RealtimeSystemsAndTesting/README.md

+# Realtime Systems and Testing
+In this document I provide some notes on how to set up realtime or lowlatency systems, in particular for robot arms.
+Further i describe a minimal setup for testing them.

 # Realtime Systems
 For many applications, realtime systems are required.
 These are systems that meet their timing constraints reliably under expected and worst-case conditions.